tom-bjorkholm/extract-list/README.md

 #### Python version

 Please see README_pypi.md for the required python version.
+Newest Python version is used for master branch.

 #### Zsh